rbfx/rbfx/README.md

 ## Differences
 - This fork routinely merges from https://github.com/rokups/Urho3D.
+- Update rates are fixed and a prioritized as having constant timing.
+If you want to you can ignore using P_TIMESTEP in your update logic.
 - Update rates are seperated from render update rates.
 There are no "Frame" events.
   Rendering is viewed as a sampling of the current update state.
 Transform Tweening is planned.
 - Tweeks Subsystem.
-- Node::GetChild(index) has been removed in favor of O(log(n)) child remove times using a HashSet as children container.
 - Other smaller changes as well as fixes.

 ## Further Goals
-- Newton Game Dynamics Integration (as an option in addition to bullet)
+- Newton Game Dynamics Integration